 Since its establishment, the international dimension of IGAS has played a significant role.
 IGAS has been involved in benchmarking reports and other international assignments for the French government.
 IGAS staff have also been cooperating with international expertise missions for bilateral and international agencies and organizations such as AFD, Expertise France, ILO, WHO, the World Bank, and CIPRES.

-Reports including a strong international dimension are as follows (please click to read the executive summary in English) :
+Previous reports including a strong international dimension are listed below (please click to read the executive summary in English) :

 2004.
 The financing of trade unions : a comparative study of administration